anhnt2407/anhnt2407.github.io/_pages/about.md

 - He was a Ph.D.
 Research Associate in the Network Security and Systems Laboratory (NS Lab.) under Prof. [Jong Sou Park (박종서)](http://college.kau.ac.kr/web/pages/gc83710h.do) and Prof. [Dong Seong Kim (김동성)](https://researchers.uq.edu.au/researcher/23703) at Korea Aerospace University (KAU) between 2011 and 2015.

-- He worked as a full-time researcher at the FPT Space Technology Research (F-Space) Laboratory under the FPT Technology Research Institute (FTRI), FPT University, FPT Cooperation, Hanoi, Vietnam, during 2009–2010.
+- He worked as a full-time researcher at the FPT Space Technology Research (F-Space) Laboratory under the FPT Technology Research Institute (FTRI), FPT University, FPT Corporation, Hanoi, Vietnam, during 2009–2010.

-- He also served as a research engineer in the Real-time Operating System Nucleus (TRON) Laboratory at FPT Software, FPT Cooperation, Hanoi, Vietnam, in 2008.
+- He also served as a research engineer in the Real-time Operating System Nucleus (TRON) Laboratory at FPT Software, FPT Corporation, Hanoi, Vietnam, in 2008.

 ## **Education**  🎓🧠💻